virtualsquare/otip-utils/README.md

 * `otip_rproxy`: a OTIP enabled reverse proxy.
 This tool permit to protect TCP or UTP servers using OTIP.

+### Acknowledgements
+Thanks to Federico De Marchi who implemented an early prototype of OTIP reverse proxy.

 ## How to install

 `otip-utils`  depends on the following libraries, that must be installed in advance: